ssirsikar007/AspireLoan/README.md

 1. The application runs on port 9090, hence use  http://localhost:9090/
 2. Date format is not validated so use right date format YYYY-mm-DD
+3. User and loan ids are created linearly from 1, if you want to find user id create check in h2 console or assume it from from 1, 2.
+As there is no get user api for now.

 ### Folder Structure